camermo84/camermo84/README.md

 🚀 **DevOps & Cloud Engineer | Automation & Integration Specialist | UI Prototyper**

-I’m passionate about deploying, automating, and integrating enterprise web and desktop solutions that solve real operational challenges.
+I’m passionate about deploying, automating, and integrating Hardware and enterprise web / desktop solutions that solve real operational challenges.
 My work bridges the gap between **infrastructure, automation, and design**, enabling cloud-hosted platforms and hardware systems to run efficiently and align with business needs.

 ---